mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 * `make nuke` wipes your local environment back to a completely fresh start.
 * `make package` creates packages for distributing your builds and puts them in the `./dist` directory.
 First you will need to run `make build` and `make build-client`.

-If you would like to run the development environment without docker you can set the `MM_NO_DOCKER` environment variable.
+If you would like to run the development environment without Docker you can set the `MM_NO_DOCKER` environment variable.

 ### Running Only Specific Server Unit Tests